-CCT - Instructor Course - Will be scheduled based on COVID 19 Situation Updates moving into Spring 2021.
+CCT - Instructor Course - Will be scheduled based on COVID 19 Situation Updates moving into Summer 2021.
 Course is in person and due to health and safety restrictions it cannot be scheduled until facility and safe operations are determined.

 Course requires a current CCT Certification in one or more specialty areas prior to course date.

 This 2.5 day, onsite Certified Composites Technician Instructor course is an opportunity for current CCT qualified individuals to become qualified instructors.
 Engage with attendees from throughout the industry, learn new techniques and interact with industry experts from all market segments.
 The 2.5 day course will combine classroom training technics with hands on exercises in a composites manufacturing laboratory processing to reinforce and show practical technics to deliver instruction.
 The class will include student hands on evaluated instructional training delivery and a written exam that challenges attendees to show knowledge in the practical, learning theory and technical skills covered during the course.
 Participants who successfully complete the course are certified to teach CCT study courses and administer the CCT exams to candidates.
 These CCT- Instructors (CCT-I) will be able to take the learned skills and provided materials back to their company, school and throughout the industry to deliver more effective and engaging training.